LiSiruiRay/self-attention-on-stock/readME.md

    2. time in a day
    3. time since market started
 3. How is the stock data in relate to the news: how long after the news happened are we detecting
-   1. For example: a news happened at 11:59pm, yet stock start at 9, that is 9 hours and 1 min after news happened
+   1. For example: a news happened at 11:59pm, yet stock start at 9 (next day), that is 9 hours and 1 min after news happened

 # Target Tag
 A vector of fluctuation (percentage) of